anyproto/docs/troubleshooting/delete-or-reset-your-account.md

 ### Anytype > Settings > Profile

-Follow the path through settings to your profile settings, above log out you will see **Delete account.** This will allow you to delete your profile, and your recovery phrase:
+Navigate to your profile settings, and select **Delete account.** This will delete your profile, and your recovery phrase:

 ![](<../.gitbook/assets/Anytype settings + delete account.jpg>)&#x20;